-- ✓ Promote quicker recovery and return to normal activities

-- ✓ Reduce infection rate
+- ✓ Promote quicker recovery and return to normal activities - ✓ Reduce infection rate

-- ☑ Reduce incidence of blood clots

 Things to consider prior to your surgery

 Prior to your surgery please consider any other health issues or concerns you may have.
 You may need to book in for a review with your regular consultant prior to your surgery, eg GP, cardiologist, endocrinologist.
 Ask your surgeon if you are unsure.